 The purpose of this section is to provide a guide for development, whether residential, commercial, or recreational development, allowing for a high quality of life in the community.
-The various policies weredeveloped from the 1974 Environmental Plan, responses from the two surveys and public input at the Citizen-Advisory Committee meetings.
+The various policies were developed from the Environmental Plan, responses from the two surveys and public input at the Citizen Advisory Committee meetings.
 Land use policies are intended to control the direction of growth in the area and provide a basis for implementation measures such as zoning or capital improvement programs.

-The Plan recognizes the unique character of Arch Cape and the surrounding area the Southwest Coastal Planning Area in that it is a place for people to reside and recreate in within a natural, scenic, and peaceful setting in that it is essentially a recreation/retirement community.
-The main thrust of the Plan is to maintain the natural beauty, and neighborhood character, and livability of the area during growth and development.
+The Plan recognizes the unique character of Arch Cape and the surrounding area in that it is essentially a recreation/retirement community.
+The main thrust of the Plan is to maintain the beauty and character of the area during growth and development.
 Figure 7. shows the Comprehensive Land Use Plan designations for the Southwest Coastal Planning area.